cvnlab/GLMsingle/README.md

 GLMsingle can be viewed as a wholesale replacement of its predecessor, GLMdenoise (http://github.com/kendrickkay/GLMdenoise).

+## MATLAB

 To use the GLMsingle toolbox, add it to your MATLAB path: addpath(genpath('GLMsingle/matlab'));

-To try the toolbox on an example dataset, change to the GLMdenoise directory and then TBD
+To try the toolbox on an example dataset, change to the GLMsingle directory and then TBD...

+## Python

+To install:

+Code dependencies:

+## Additional information

 For additional information, please visit the Wiki page associated with this
 repository: https://github.com/kendrickkay/GLMsingle/wiki